JIhaozheng/SUSTech_ESS_Course_Materials/ESS210 Fundamentals of Space Science and Technology/README.md

 ### 📚 What’s this course about?

 Honestly?
-I don't know. 🤷‍♂️😂
+I don’t really know. 🤷‍♂️😂
-Midterm and final are **open book/tests** 📖💻 — and yes, **ChatGPT is allowed** 🙌🧠
+The midterm and final are **open book/tests** 📖💻 — and yes, **ChatGPT is allowed** 🙌🧠
-Actually, I wrote this README with GPT’s help.
-Big brain energy 🧠⚡ So... yeah, I may have done a little *touching fish* 🐟🫣 during lectures.
+(Actually, I wrote this README with GPT’s help.
+Big brain energy 🧠⚡)

+So... yeah, I may have done a little *touching fish* 🐟🫣 during lectures.

+That said, Prof. Liu often shares some cool stories about **microsatellites** 🛰️ and his own research experience 🌌🔬.
+You can talk to him *anytime* — whether it’s questions about the course or just random science talk. 🗣️☕
+He’s a **thoughtful**, **serious**, and **super approachable** professor 🧑‍🏫💬.
+Always happy to chat if you show genuine curiosity!

 ---